T-LES/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Script in 2-hellofile displays the content of the /etc/passwd file.

-Script in 3-twofiles displays the content of /etc/passwd and /etc/hosts
+Script in 3-twofiles displays the content of /etc/passwd and /etc/hosts.

+Script in 4-lastfiles displays the last 10 lines of /etc/passwd